af83/desi/README.md

 development purposes.
 It will download and install ElasticSearch (the latest version by default) and let you start/stop/restart it.

-It's in very early stages and doesn't do much ATM.

 ## Installation

 Add this line to your application's Gemfile: